MaxonRash/openweathermap-sdk-usage-example/README.md

 ```

 To be able to see hints from source java docs you should download <a href="https://github.com/MaxonRash/openweathermap-sdk">source</a> project and select the folder as sources in your IDE

+Also, there is some logging present in SDK, so it should be easier to test and understand what's going on during execution